awflwafl/SecretDataChallenge1/README.md

 This collection of processors will focus on confirming digital identities.

+The strategy is human computer collaboration, as inspired by Garry Kasparov's wisdom about the best way we can coexist with intelligent automated logic.

 ## Types of Analysis/Sanners

 - Identifier (single data point [IP address])